-Seattle Jobs Initiative’s Research & Policy team work complements our program efforts and allows us to achieve far greater impact on low-income communities than we would be able to through program services alone.
+Seattle Jobs Initiative’s Research & Policy team’s work complements our program efforts and allows us to achieve a far greater impact on low-income communities than we would be able to through program services alone.
 The overall objective of this work is to:

 Uncover and provide solutions to address the barriers that low-income individuals face in obtaining the education and jobs they need to advance out of poverty.

 SJI accomplishes these bodies of work by conducting research, producing helpful tools and resources, providing multiple learning and collaborative opportunities, and offering consulting and technical assistance to those in the workforce development field.

 To meet this objective, SJI works in five interrelated areas: